szymonlopaciuk/RecipeManager/install_macos.md

     cp recipe-manager-conf.json ~/.config/

-If you want to use the nice, new Gnome theme with Gtk (and you do) you should also create a `settings.ini` file for Gtk.
+If you want to use the nice, new Gnome theme with GTK (and you do) you should also create a `settings.ini` file for Gtk.

     nano ~/.config/gtk-3.0/settings.ini